Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

-\section{Proof of Lemma \ref{terminal_is_fractal}}
+\section{Proof of Lemma \ref{lem:terminal_is_fractal}}

-By Proposition \ref{starorbit_fig} (iii) we know that type (c) terminal branches are fractal, so in order to show Lemma \ref{terminal_is_fractal}, it suffices to show that no terminal branches can be of type (a) or (b).
-We begin by ruling out type (a) terminal branches.
+By Proposition \ref{starorbit_fig} \textbf{(iii)} we know that type (c) terminal branches are fractal, so in order to show Lemma \ref{lem:terminal_is_fractal}, it suffices to show that no terminal branches can be of type (a) or (b).
+We do this in the following two subsections.